Alice Arnott

 Alice Arnott (born 25 February 1998) is a field hockey player from Australia, who plays as a forward.

 Personal life

 Alice Arnott was born and raised in Scone but progressed to play Hockey in Tamworth, New South Wales.
 Alice's boyfriend, Tom Craig, is a member of the Kookaburras, the Australian men's national field hockey team.

 Career

 Under–21

 In 2018, Arnott made her debut for the Australia U–21 team during a test series against New Zealand in Hastings.

 She followed this up with appearances during a tri-nations tournament in 2019, as well as a test series against Japan in 2020, both held in Canberra.

 Hockeyroos

 Arnott received her first Hockeyroos call-up in 2023.
 She made her international debut in a test series against India in Adelaide.

 In 2024, Arnott was officially raised into the Hockeyroos squad.
-She was a member of the squad that competed at the XXXIII Summer Olympics in Paris, being eliminated in the quarterfinals by China.
+She was a member of the squad that competed at the XXXIII Summer Olympics in Paris.